tscanlin/tocbot/README.md

 // Headings that match the ignoreSelector will be skipped.
 ignoreSelector: '.js-toc-ignore',
+// Heading attribute whose value can be used to override the link href.
+// (The default link href is '#' followed by the value of the heading's id attribute.)
+tocHrefAttribute: 'data-toc-href',
 // Main class to add to links.
 linkClass: 'toc-link',
 // Extra classes to add to links.